 Beyond its benefits as an acne treatment, tretinoin can also be a highly effective treatment for melasma, a skin condition characterized by gray-brown patches, usually symmetrical, that can develop on the face.

-This makes tretinoin a highly effective treatment for acne, since it prevents dead skin cells from collecting inside your pores and causing blockages.
+This makes tretinoin a highly effective treatment for acne, since it helps to prevent dead skin cells from collecting inside your pores and causing blockages.

 It also makes tretinoin an effective treatment for melasma.
 Tretinoin’s effects on your skin cell turnover process allow new skin cells to develop in areas affected by melasma, replacing old, hyperpigmented skin cells that cause the blotchy appearance of melasma.